Canop/broot/README.md

 Complex regular expression are possible, but you'll probably most often use a regex to do an "exact" search, or search an expression at the start or end of the filename.

-For example, assuming you look for your one file whose name contains `"abc"` in a big directory, you may not see it immediately because of many fuzzy matches.
+For example, assuming you look for your one file whose name contains `abc` in a big directory, you may not see it immediately because of many fuzzy matches.
 In that case, just add a slash at the end to change you fuzzy search into an exact expression: `abc/`.

-And if you look for a filename *ending* in `"abc"` then you may anchor the regex: `abc$/`.
+And if you look for a filename *ending* in `abc` then you may anchor the regex: `abc$/`.

 ### See what takes space:

 ![size](img/20190128-only-folders-with-size.png)

-To toggle size display, you usually hit `:s`.
+To toggle size display, type `:s`.
 Sizes are computed in the background, you don't have to wait for them when you navigate.

 ### Apply a personal shortcut to a file: